-The NALENND™ Wireless Telephone Number Identification Database is a wireless block identifier database used to identify whether a United States or a Canadian telephone number is wireless (cellular) or landline based on current telecom carrier block assignments.
+The NALENND™ Telephone Number Type Identifier Database is used to determine whether a United States or Canadian telephone number is wireless (cellular), VoIP (voice over IP) or landline (wire line) based on the block type of current telecom carrier numbering resource assignments.

 This data provides a first step for those applications seeking U.S. FCC TCPA compliancy.
 These wireless do not call rules prohibit the initiation of telephone calls using automatic telephone dialing systems or an artificial or prerecorded voice to telephone numbers assigned to a paging service, cellular telephone service, specialized mobile radio service, or other radio common carrier service, or any service for which the called party is charged for the call.

-While this database can correctly identify approximately 97% of all telephone numbers as either landline or wireless, both the NALENND™ wireless block identifier database and the Neustar Intermodal Ported Telephone Number database which contains United States nationwide ported telephone numbers that have been moved from landline to wireless and wireless to landline are required for those applications seeking 100% compliance with United States wireless do not call rules.
+While this database can correctly identify approximately 96% of all telephone numbers as either landline, VoIP or wireless, both the NALENND™ Telephone Number Type Identifier Database and the iconnectv Wireless Ported Number database which contains United States nationwide ported telephone numbers that have been moved from landline to wireless and wireless to landline are required for those applications seeking 100% compliance with United States wireless do not call rules.

 Produced: on or before 5th calendar day monthly